AliceO2Group/Run3Analysisvalidation/codeHF/README.md

 To confirm that the output of the default settings looks as expected, compare the produced plots with their reference counterparts
 `comparison_histos_2prong_ref.pdf`, `comparison_ratios_2prong_ref.pdf`, `comparison_histos_3prong_ref.pdf`, `comparison_ratios_3prong_ref.pdf`.

+The complete list of commit hashes used to produce the reference plots can be found in `versions_ref.txt`.